Edoardo Mangiarotti: Pre-World War II career

 Edoardo was a national junior foil champion at the age of 11.
 He won a place in the Italian senior team at age 16 and competed in the 1935 world championships.
 The following year young Mangiarotti rewarded his father for his conscientious coaching with an Olympic team épée gold medal in the Olympics.

 In Paris, 1937, Edoardo Mangiarotti won a gold medal in a World Championships team event.
 The next year in Czechoslovakia he finished second in the individual épée, won a bronze in the team épée and a gold in team foil.

-Career 1945-50
+Career 1945-55

 Even at such an early stage in his career, the young Mangiarotti showed the strong determination and personality that was to separate him from other international competitors in both foil and épée in the 1950s.

 At the 1948 London Olympics, Mangiarotti finished with a bronze medal in the individual épée and two team silver medals.
 Dario Mangiarotti could not compete because of an injury.

 In 1949, Dario won the individual épée World Championship in Cairo while his younger brother participated in the winning épée and foil teams.
 Two years later Edoardo forged to the top in individual épée by winning the world championships in Stockholm.

+He competed at the Mediterranean Games in 1951, where he won gold medals in the team épée and foil events and a bronze medal in the individual foil event, and in the 1955 where he won silver medals in the team épée and foil events and individual foil event.